 Wintergreen oil has worked against some bacteria

-A recent found that 0.5 percent wintergreen oil had a similar or higher antibacterial activity than a control antibiotic against persistent forms of Borrelia burgdorferi, the causative agent of Lyme disease.
+A 2017 study found that 0.5 percent wintergreen oil had a similar or higher antibacterial activity than a control antibiotic against persistent forms of Borrelia burgdorferi, the causative agent of Lyme disease.

 The antibacterial effect was diminished or absent at lower concentrations, however.

-Other studies on and a species observed no antibacterial activity for wintergreen oil.
+Other studies on Neisseria gonorrhoeae and a Streptococcus species observed no antibacterial activity for wintergreen oil.

 Wintergreen oil works in dental products